Ribosomal DNA: Prokaryotes

 The primary structural rRNA molecules in Bacteria and Archaea are smaller than their counterparts in eukaryotes, grouped as 16S rRNA and 23S rRNA.
 Meanwhile, the 5S rRNA also present in prokaryotes, is of a similar size to eukaryotes.

 The form of rDNA operon most bacteria and archaea is "linked": from 3' to 5' one sees a continuous tract of 16S-23S-5S.
 The part between 16S and 23S is called the internal transcribed spacer (ITS) and often includes a tRNA.
 The part between 23S and 5S, though technically also a spacer that is internal and transcribed, does not have a name of its own.

 A notable amount of bacteria and archaea diverge from the canonical structure of the operon containing the rDNA genes, instead carrying them as "unlinked" 16S and 23S-5S genes in different places of their genome.
 Archaea also show some other forms of divergence: the Thermoproteati have an eukaryote-style operon without 5S, and some archaeons have all three segments in different sites.

-Plastids
+Plastids and mitochondria

 Ribosomal DNA in typical chloroplasts follows the canonical structure of prokaryotic ribosomal DNA and goes: 16S-trnI-trnA-23S-4.5S-5S.
 The 4.5S corresponds to the 5' end fragment of 23S in bacteria.

-The human microchondrial DNA shows a typical 12S-tRNA^{Val}-16S organization, where 12S and 16S are greatly reduced versions of 16S and 23S of bacteria.
+The human mitochondrial DNA shows a typical 12S-tRNA^{Val}-16S organization, where 12S and 16S are greatly reduced versions of 16S and 23S of bacteria.
 Most vertebrates have the same organization of the rDNA operon, as do ticks.
 Some eukaryotes such as snails have a split structure where 16S and 12S are separate.